giantswarm/kocho/docs/primary-secondary-setup.md

 ## Inspecting the primary cluster

-I'm going to SSH into one of the AWS EC2 instances that have been brought up by the auto scaling group:
+If we SSH into one of the AWS EC2 instances that have been brought up by the auto scaling group:
 ```
 CoreOS stable (681.2.0)
 Update Strategy: No Reboots